csev/dj4e/assn/dj4e_gitsync.md

     cd ~/django_projects/mysite
     git pull
-    python3 manage.py migrate         # If the pull included new migrations
+    python manage.py migrate         # If the pull included new migrations

 Then in the "Web" tab reload your application and visit it.